 As for my play-style, in coop survival missions I am more of a relocate, get behind enemy lines and take them out by any means and draw their fire so the real snipers can take them out-combatant.
 Because whenever a team mate needs resurrecting, I’ll rush to their aid and am either incapacitated myself or else turn into Rambo, slitting throats and shredding bones with my SMG in close combat.

 As the host, you choose the map and the difficulty and can customise the game itself.
 You can also name the game to give players a heads-up on what to expect, e.g. preferred language, microphone use, focus on headshots or whatever.
-One thing you should never so, ever, is leave the game without a heads up to your team.
+One thing you should never do, ever, is leave the game without a heads up to your team.
 Because there are few things as frustrating as having the host finish the game on, say Wave 11 or, worse, Wave 12 when everyone can taste victory already.

-Whenever I host a game I tend to go for a lower difficulty, for while I feel comfortable playing every map on Sniper Elite-difficulty (never Authentic, though!), not everyone does and prefers taking on their first few survival coop missions on a lower difficulty.
+Whenever I host a game I tend to go for a lower difficulty, for while I feel comfortable playing every map on Sniper Elite-difficulty and some even on Authentic, not everyone does and prefers taking on their first few survival coop missions on a lower difficulty.
 I respect that and, since I want a team of four, that’s why I play on lower difficulties with people I haven’t played with before.